nd9600/jsGame/README.md

 - You don't see your opponent's maze until both of you are finished making them

 If
 - you complete your maze & opponent doesn't, you get 10 points
-- both complete a maze, both get 5 points
+- both complete your maze, both get 5 points
-- neither complete maze, 0 points
+- neither complete your maze, 0 points
 - you don't complete your maze & opponent does, they get 20 points

+- you complete your opponent's maze & they don't, you get 20 points
+- both complete your  opponent's maze, both get 5 points
+- neither complete your opponent's maze, 0 points
+- you don't complete your opponent's maze & they do, they get 10 points